ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

 You can read more about paging [here](../../indexes/querying/paging).

-### Example IV - querying specified index
+### Example IV - Querying a Specified Index

-In above examples we **did not** specify an index that we want to query, in that case RavenDB will try to locate an appropriate index or create a new one.
+In the above examples we **did not** specify an index that we want to query.
+RavenDB will try to locate an appropriate index or create a new one.
 You can read more about creating indexes [here](../../indexes/creating-and-deploying).

-In order to specify an index, we need to pass it as a second generic parameter to `Query` method or pass index name as a parameter.
+In order to specify an index, we need to pass it as a second generic parameter to the `Query` method or pass the index name as a parameter.

 {CODE-TABS}
 {CODE-TAB:csharp:Sync basics_0_3@Indexes\Querying\Basics.cs /}